MDK-Packs/vscode-cmsis-solution-docs/docs/build.md

 ## Build output

-Once you initiated the build process, a Terminal window opens and displays the build operation:
+After you initiate the build process, a Terminal window opens and displays the build operation:

 ![Build output in Terminal](./images/build-output.png)